 Over-secretion of the ADH hormone leads to water retention by stimulating increased water permeability in the renal collecting duct of the kidney.
 This increases glomerular filtration rate (GFR) due to volume expansion and vasodilation caused by brain natriuretic peptides (that cause excessive sodium excretion through urine).
 Natriuretic peptides are secreted because of two reasons, one is ADH stimulation, and another one is increased plasma volume expansion.
 This blocks the reabsorption of sodium in the collecting duct leading to SIADH.

 Clinical Presentation of SIADH in Children

 Most of SIADH symptoms are attributed to hyponatremia, its severity and the rate of development.
 Most cases of hyponatremia in SIADH are mild and are rarely asymptomatic.
 This explains why most cases of SIADH in children are diagnosed incidentally by laboratory investigations.

 The most common symptoms

-The most common symptoms of mild chronic hyponatremia in children are cognitive decline, ataxia and frequent falls.
+The most common symptoms of mild chronic hyponatremia in children are a cognitive decline, ataxia, and frequent falls.
 It is a bit controversial whether the frequent falls are the cause of SIADH, i.e., repeated minor head trauma, or are the consequence of SIADH.
-Symptoms of acute hyponatremia include anorexia, fatigue and nausea.
+Symptoms of acute hyponatremia include anorexia, fatigue, and nausea.
 Muscle cramps, headaches, drowsiness, confusion, seizures and even coma can happen in acute severe hyponatremia.